jexniemi/react-native-modalizer/README.md

 # react-native-modalizer
-A fully customizable, animated modal component for React-Native
+A fully customizable, animated modal component for React-Native.
+Make modals out of anything, such fun!

 ![](modal_small.gif)